GuyRayOv/Stocks/README.md

 ## Project Overview

-This project is an **end-to-end AI system for stock market analysis**, combining **time-series forecasting**, **computer vision**, and **LLM** to predict future prices and generate actionable investment recommendations.
+This project is an end-to-end AI system for stock market analysis, combining **time-series forecasting**, **computer vision**, and **LLM** to predict future prices and generate actionable investment recommendations.

 The system follows a **hybrid, multi-modal approach**:

-1. **Machine Learning for Feature Selection** – XGBoost identifies the most informative features from a rich time-series dataset
+1. **Machine Learning** for Feature Selection – XGBoost identifies the most informative features from a rich time-series dataset
-2. **Deep Learning for Time Series Forecasting** – LSTM, GRU, CNN, and hybrid architectures predict future prices
+2. **Deep Learning** for Time Series Forecasting – LSTM, GRU, CNN, and hybrid architectures predict future prices
-3. **Computer Vision for Strategy Classification** – A `fastai` classifies price-chart images into BUY / KEEP / SELL
+3. **Computer Vision** for Strategy Classification – A `fastai` classifies price-chart images into BUY / KEEP / SELL
-4. **LLM-Driven Interface** – A Gemini agent interprets natural-language user queries and triggers the prediction pipeline
+4. **LLM-Driven User Interface** – A Gemini agent interprets natural-language user queries and triggers the prediction pipeline

 ---